CRH plc

+CRH plc (an acronym for Cement Roadstone Holdings) is an American-Irish building materials provider headquartered in Dublin and New York, United States.
+CRH produces construction materials, primarily aggregates and cement, and manufactures ready-mixed concrete, asphalt concrete, and infrastructural components, of which it is one of the largest suppliers in North America.
+CRH operates 3,961 locations in 28 countries, including North America (75% of 2025 net income), Europe, Australia, and the Philippines.

+In 2025, approximately 32% of revenues were derived from residential construction, 28% of revenues were derived from non-residential construction, and 40% of revenues were derived from infrastructure, while 60% of revenues came from new-builds and 40% came from repairs and remodels.

+Some brands owned by the company include Ash Grove Cement Company, Oldcastle APG, Texas Materials, Cement Ożarów, Shelley Materials, Tarmac, Tilcon, Pike Industries, Equiom, Civilmart, Cemark, and Irish Cement.

+The company is ranked 457th on the Fortune Global 500 and 290th on the Forbes Global 2000.

+CRH is a founding member of the Global Cement and Concrete Association.
+The company's then CEO, Albert Manifold, was the GCCA's first president in 2018.

 History

 1970–1980s: formation and listings

 CRH (Cement Roadstone Holdings) was established in 1970 through the merger of Cement Ltd (est. 1936) and Roadstone Ltd (est. 1949).
-According to Jonathan Guthrie of the Financial Times, the company name is pronounced "Cee Orr Haitch".
 The company listed on the Irish Stock Exchange in 1973.

 CRH entered the United States market in 1978 by acquiring Amcor, a Utah-based concrete products group, which became Oldcastle Inc. The company expanded its U.S. presence in 1985 with the acquisition of Callanan Industries, a New York State aggregates producer.

 1990s: early Europe and US acquisitions

 During the 1990s, CRH expanded into France through acquisitions including Raboni SA and Prefaest SA.

 The company entered Eastern European markets in 1995 with the purchase of Holding Cement Polski in Poland, marking its first cement manufacturing operation outside Ireland.
 Further expansion included operations in Ukraine, including the purchase of Mykolaiv Cement and in Finland through the acquisition of Finnsementti Oy and Lohja Rudus Oy.
 In the U.S., acquisitions included Betco Block & Products Inc. of Bethesda, Maryland in 1990; Balf Co. in Connecticut, Lebanon Rock in Pennsylvania, Keating in Massachusetts and Sullivan Lafarge in New York state in 1994.
 CRH also acquired Allied Building Products, which specialized in roofing and cladding products and Tilcon, a major road construction specialist in the Northeast United States in 1996.